Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 for the garden table and seating.

-Parking: Access to the cottage is down a narrow and sometimes uneven track.
-There is parking for two cars inside the gates to the property.
+Accessibility: Access to the cottage is down a narrow and sometimes uneven track.

 Utilities/Electricals: There is no television or microwave at this cottage.
-Electricity is from batteries charged by a generator.
-Power point for mobile charger only, there are no other power points available.
+Electricity is provided from batteries charged by a generator.
+The power point is for mobile chargers only, there are no other power points available.

 Please note: There is a public footpath which passes the cottage.